Tonight's the Night (Gotham): Plot

 The episode starts with Barbara (Erin Richards) having a dream about her wedding rehearsal with Gordon (Benjamin McKenzie).
 The priest turns out to be Cobblepot (Robin Lord Taylor), Galavan (James Frain) playing the organ, and the attendees become Arkham Asylum's escapees.
 Everyone, even Gordon, begins laughing at her.
 She then gets tied to a pew while she watches Gordon and Leslie (Morena Baccarin) in her wedding dress and everyone aiming their guns at her.
 She wakes up from the nightmare, where she receives a wrapped gift from Galavan.
 Galavan then tells Barbara that it's time to develop his plan for Bruce (David Mazouz) and gives her permission to kill Gordon.

 Gordon tries to prove to Captain Barnes (Michael Chiklis) that the escape from Arkham Asylum, the massacre at GCPD, and the gala shooting were organised by Galavan.
 Barnes is skeptical and demands proof.
 Barbara then appears at the GCPD and turns herself in.
 During the interrogation, Barbara breaks into tears and Gordon persuades her by kissing her while Leslie, Barnes and Bullock watch from behind the two-way mirror.
 Barbara leads Gordon and Bullock (Donal Logue) to a location but, as they suspected, it's an ambush, and their car is hit by a truck.
 There's a firefight between the strike squad shadowing them and Galavan's henchmen, and Gordon's taken hostage.

-Meanwhile, Nygma (Cory Michael Smith) buries Kringle's body in the woods.
+Meanwhile, Nygma (Cory Michael Smith) buries Kristen Kringle (Chelsea Spack)'s body in the woods.
 Soon, a hunter runs across him and accidentally finds Kringle's corpse, forcing Nygma to kill him and bury him too.
 Galavan meets with Bruce in his penthouse and makes a deal with him: in exchange for Bruce selling Wayne Enterprises to Galavan, Galavan will give him the information on the man who killed his parents.
 Gordon wakes up in Gotham Cathedral, tied to a chair, wearing a tuxedo, in the presence of a priest and with many hostages in the pews.
 Barbara appears, in her wedding dress and with sawed-off shotgun in hand.
 While Barbara confronts Gordon, Tabitha (Jessica Lucas) brings in Leslie, tied to a wheelchair.
 Gordon's gets Barbara to reveal the location of Mayor James on China Dock.